Back

 MBBS, Menofia University

-Frown lines, also called glabellar lines or the 11 lines, are the vertical creases that form in the skin between the eyebrows.
-They are mostly driven by aging: as the skin loses collagen and elasticity, repeated movement of the brow muscles leaves a crease that no longer smooths out.
+Frown lines, also called glabellar lines or the 11 lines, are the vertical creases that form between the eyebrows.
+Aging is the main driver.
+As the skin loses collagen and elasticity, the repeated movement of the brow muscles leaves a crease that no longer smooths out on its own.

 Frown lines between the eyebrows on a portrait with a magnified glabella callout